terminalcloud/apps/docs/zenphoto.md

 ## Usage

 Just spin up your Terminal based on this snapshot.
-Access your ZenPhoto instance by clicking on "Check your installation here".
-Login with the credentials provided (see below).
+Access your ZenPhoto instance by clicking on the "Zenphoto Login" link.
+Access with the credentials provided (see below).

 ### Credentials